-In Nevari Ang the Ferreth nodespite Heavi Mihe Edunats, his faller was legalise punched in three-volume Hieropy of Fenneure, which because the standard teer on the subject.
-Mihor Edurath, held service positions at the 1814: Marson, the John des Patiers and this Sechemen, and he pisouvous John Sechemen, and pisouvous smalles that enabled his to will on the seather in Selb, and observe dant officet speciment force.
-It was be then desired the packboard seather leading to a seather than the seather of the sechemen seather leading to the seather seather than the seather seather leading to the seather seather seather than the seather seather leading to the seather seather seather seather which is the seather seather seather leading to the seather seath - gh the throats of earth and stone; rain more and ice all give it volume.
-Handfuls of fear are 26 everywhere found in dust, but this is water - either a lymn or a disaster, and between the two series her offigning a few weeks more until they're ready to let go.
-You too are water - but the old gods 86 The duant man says you make for the all horsefuels be uncoming if there is personal flow their is no higher desiry, or that there is for more shade but the size of the first of the size of the form of the first of the size of the offered by God or the gods, Camus answers Hamlet's question in the affirmative.
-The last sentence of The Myth of Sixyplon: The struggle towards heights is enough to fill a man's heart.
-One must imagine Sixyplous happy. don't need the irrigation of your penine or tears; they need your aid, your patient, repetitive door 8 Felt JOHANNA EMENEY Couples in last-chance therapy, friends unfriending, racist trolls trawling the comments section for game - this collection of poems is concerned with the things that make us feel.
+AUTHOR Q&A In Serval's day the French nodogist Henri Milne Eduards, his failure was English produced his three-volume Thirty of Crusteres, shish because the standards two on the silver's Milne Dikarst behaving poistions, at the Fails Menricum, the Justice has The States and the Sectioners, and he pisteres seed to fixing with in an in-pump, a smolled for terms behave, and well-assolads that resulted his new tills on the seaffices in Seller, and below and the seaffices which the seaffices the seaffices which the produces the seaffices of the packware behaver.
+New Zendards solarle behave species, Milneur corrusars, the buildered and seaffices the seaffices and the seaffices which was the seaffices and the seaffices the seaffices and th - h the throats of earth and stone; rain snow and ice all give it volume.
+Handfuls of fear are 26 everywhere found in dust, but this is water - either a lymn or a disaster, and between the two narries her offigering a few weeks more until they're ready to let go.
+You too are water - but the old gods 86 offered by God or the gods, Camus answers Hamlet's question in the affirmative.
+The last sentence of The Myth of Sigythm: The struggle towards beights is enough to fill a man's heart.
+One must imagine Sisythms happy, dua't need the irrigation of your praise or teurs; they need your sid, your patient, repetitive decession.
+8 Felt JOHANNA EMENEY Couples in last-chance therapy, friends unfriending, racist trolls trawling the comments section for game - this collection of poems is concerned with the things that make us feel.
 The felt realm is very much in nature, too.
 From the calm of a sleeping doe to the slow unwinding of the last bee on earth, Johanna Emeney seems to say that there is a message in the air - for those who listen with all of their senses.
 JOHANNA EMENEY lives with her husband, goats, ponies and cats on four acres just north of Auckland.
 She is a senior tutor at Massey University and has also worked as an English literature teacher, and as a facilitator of creative writing workshops for adults and young people.
 Her previous collections of poetry are Apple & Tree (Cape Catley, 2011) and Family History (Mākaro Press, 2017).